18 Therapist-Approved Date Night Questions for a Stronger Relationship

 Ready to open the lines of communication between you and a potential partner?
 Get ready to ask (and answer) questions that’ll bring you closer together.

-These therapist-approved questions (they’re in no particular order) will help you gather information about someone new and learn more about your compatibility with each other.
+These therapist-approved questions (that are in no particular order) will help you gather information about someone new and learn more about your compatibility with each other.
 (Keep reading for questions that work better for long-term partners.)

 How have your past relationships been, and why did they end?